akashkataria766/Sky-Sense/README.md

 **Active Development**

-The core application, authentication, user management, administration system, and initial AI integration are currently in place.
+The core application, authentication, user management, administration system, personalized AI experience, membership system, and platform management capabilities are now in place.

-The AI architecture and additional platform capabilities are being developed incrementally.
+The platform is currently undergoing integration, refinement, and production-level testing.

 ## ✨ Current Direction